lynxoid/nimbliner/README.md

 Reads 2: long, high error rate.

 ## Goals:
- - find a mapping location for a read, provide mapping quality score
- - produce a full alignment
- - alignment on the laptop (if less memory -- slower, if more memory -- faster)

-- [ ] Milestone -2: engineer a testing pipeline; write tests, python code for plotting; script to install/run
+- [ ] engineer a testing pipeline; write tests, python code for plotting; script to install/run
-- [ ] Milestone -1: produce positions for reads w/ errors (more kmers sampled)
+- [ ] find a mapping location for a read, provide mapping quality score, produce positions for reads w/ errors (more kmers sampled)
+- [ ] alignment on the laptop (if less memory -- slower, if more memory -- faster)
-- [ ] Milestone 0: produce full alignments, not just the positions
+- [ ] produce full alignments, not just the positions
-- [ ] Milestone 1: produce SAM/BAM
+- [ ] produce full SAM/BAM
-- [ ] Milestone 2: test for long reads
+- [ ] test speed/performance on long reads

-###Comparisons:
+## Comparisons:
  - DALIGNER
  - STAR
  - RapMap